B2B SaaS brochure - Quote within 24 h - Paris

 • 🔌Available integrations: APIs, connectors, compatibility with existing stack

-• 🏗️Technical architecture: SaaS cloud, on-premise, hybrid
+• 🏗️Technical architecture: SaaS cloud, on-premises, hybrid

 • 📈Scalability: how the product scales up

-• 🛠️Support and SLA: guaranteed response time, uptime, escalation procedures
+• 🛠️Support and SLA: guaranteed uptime, response time, escalation procedures

 What the CFO wants to see